learn-co-curriculum/hs-ruby1-teachers-guide-ruby-data-structures/README.md

 ## Unit 3: Ruby Data Structures

 ### SWBATs
-+ Students will be able use and manipulate Ruby’s core data structures: arrays and hashes.
++ Use and manipulate Ruby’s core data structures of arrays and hashes.

 ### Motivation / Why Should You Care?
 + What are things that we make lists of?
 Let's say we wanted to make our own bucket list.
 Imagine each item on the bucket list is a string that we store on an individual post-it note.
 If we have 20 items, we’d need 20 different post-it notes.
 That's a lot of post-it notes to keep track of.
 Ruby makes this much easier for us with its two main data types: arrays and hashes.
 Hashes and arrays are two different types of lists that can be used to store data like strings, floats, and integers.